-It is interesting that the sermon at Judge Gresham’s funeral, the verse quoted by B. M. Palmer, and the verse upon the grave marker are the same, 2 Samuel 3:38, which may point to the verse having some particular significance to Judge Gresham, so much so that it was common knowledge to his contemporaries.
+It is interesting that the sermon at Judge Gresham’s funeral, the verse quoted by B. M. Palmer, and the verse upon the grave marker for J. J. Gresham are the same, 2 Samuel 3:38.
+The verse must have had particular significance to Judge Gresham and his friends and kin were aware of its significance to him.

 The Second Presbyterian Church of Macon changed its name to Tattnall Square Presbyterian Church in 1892 according to James Stacy in A History of the Presbyterian Church in Georgia.
 Stacy also notes that it was first received by Macon Presbytery in 1887 but it appears the church was started in 1871.